-Although it's summer, it's never too soon to start thinking about the fall.
+Although it’s summer, it’s never too soon to start thinking about the fall.
 In fact, fall registration is just a month away for the majority of studios.
-But the one question that every studio asks me is how to continue to get new students.
+But the one question that every studio asks me is how to continue growing your enrollment.

 One area that seems to be gaining traction is providing elementary schools with a “taste” of what your studio is like.
 There are several ways this can be accomplished.

 - Offer your elementary schools 1 or 2 “free trial” lessons after school for students to sample your classes.
 This makes it really easy for moms and kids to see what your studio is all about.

 - Several studios that I work with actually offer an after-school dance program in the school itself.
 The class runs 1-2 hours after school and is geared toward younger children (5-8).
 Usually, the class meets once per week at a charge of $15-$25 per week, but this pricing can range depending on the area that you live in.

 - Offer to do a LIVE PERFORMANCE during recess, lunch, or, better yet, at an assembly.
 If you already have students from that particular school, all the better!